cabo/senml-more-units/draft-bormann-senml-more-units.md

 * secondary unit: a newly registered name allocated within the same namespace as SenML units
 * SenML unit: an existing SenML unit from the SenML units registry
-* scale, offset: two rational numbers, expressed in decimal or as a fraction divided by a "/" character.
+* scale, offset: two rational numbers, expressed in decimal (optionally, with a decimal exponent given) or as a fraction divided by a "/" character.

 Quantities expressed in the secondary unit can be converted into the